A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Numerical Results

 \subsection{Single-Target Scenario}

-To clearly demonstrate the processing gains achieved by fully exploiting the echo signals during one CPI, in this subsection we consider the single-target scenario.
-We first show the RMSE of angle/range/velocity estimation versus the transmit power in Fig. \ref{fig:RMSE vs Nt}, in which the schemes with different number of transmit antennas are included.
-Not surprisingly, the estimation error of all schemes decreases as the transmit power or the number of transmit antennas increases, since more power or a larger transmit antenna array provides higher strength echo signals.
-In addition, we observe that the RMSE of range/velocity estimation tends to be the same constant value with the increasing of $N_\text{t}$ and transmit power.
-This is because the estimation error is lower bounded by the width of each angular/range/Doppler bin, which is irrelevant to the number of transmit antennas and the transmit power.
-Meanwhile, since the spatial characteristics of echo signals are destroyed when removing the signal-dependent coefficients, the RMSE of angular estimation achieved by the algorithm without scaling is significantly deteriorated in multi-antenna scenarios.
-Moreover, the proposed joint estimation algorithm greatly outperforms the successive estimation algorithm proposed in \cite{MIMO OFDM ISAC 2}, considering that the three-dimensional echo signals are fully exploited to improve the processing gains.
-This phenomena confirms the advantages of our proposed joint estimation algorithm in MIMO-OFDM ISAC systems.
+For the single target case, we set the numbers of angular, range, and velocity bins of all the estimation methods the same, respectively $N_\mathrm{a}=M_\mathrm{rx}$, $N_\mathrm{r}=N_\mathrm{s}$, and $N_\mathrm{v}=L$.
+We first show the angle/range/velocity RMSE versus the SNR for different numbers of receive antennas in Fig. \ref{fig:RMSE_Nr}.
+Not surprisingly, the estimation error of all schemes decreases as the SNR or the number of receive antennas increases.
+In addition, we observe that the RMSE converges to an error floor at high SNR, since the estimation error is lower bounded by the width of each angular/range/Doppler bin.
+The RMSE floor for the angle estimate decreases as the number of receive antennas grows, since a larger number of angular bins leads to a narrower bin width.
+Since the spatial characteristics of the echo signals are destroyed when the signal-dependent coefficient is removed, angle estimation for the `W/o scal.' approach is ineffective.
+Without our proposed scaling, the range and velocity estimation performance will also be significantly degraded.
+Moreover, our proposed joint estimation algorithm significantly outperforms both of the existing algorithms \cite{MIMO OFDM ISAC 2} and \cite{MIMO OFDM ISAC 3}, since we exploit the full 3D data cube.
+Most importantly, the sensing performance obtained using the OFDM communication waveform is very close to that achieved by the LFMCW radar waveform.
+This result confirms the advantages of the proposed algorithm and also indicates that the OFDM waveform is an attractive candidate for future ISAC systems.

-Then, we show the RMSE performance for the schemes with different CPI lengths in Fig. \ref{fig: RMSE_L}.
-As already noted, by fully utilizing the received echo signals during one CPI and jointly estimating the parameters through three dimensions, the proposed algorithm achieves the lowest RMSE of angle/range/velocity with a given transmit power.
-Moreover, compared with the separate estimation algorithm that only utilizes one OFDM symbol for angle/range estimation, the increase of $L$ brings notable performance improvements by using the proposed joint estimation algorithm.
-In addition, we observe that the RMSE floor of velocity estimation decreases with the increase of $N_\mathrm{v}=3L$, which is consistent with the expression of estimated velocity in (\ref{estimated v}).
+Next in Fig. \ref{fig:RMSE_L} we show the RMSE performance for different CPI lengths.
+As already noted, by fully utilizing the received echo signals, the proposed algorithm achieves the lowest RMSE at each SNR and its performance is very close to the LFMCW radar-only scheme.
+Since only one OFDM symbol is utilized for the angle estimation in \cite{MIMO OFDM ISAC 3}, the estimation performance will be limited for a large $L$.
+Specifically, when $L$ increases from $16$ to $256$, the proposed method shows a notable performance improvement of $10\mathrm{dB}$ , while \cite{MIMO OFDM ISAC 2} only improves by about $5\mathrm{dB}$ and \cite{MIMO OFDM ISAC 3} by $0\mathrm{dB}$.